neps-in/how-to-learn/README.md

 - This is an effort to help someone to aspire to be a self taught genius or at least scholar.

 ## What this repository contains ?

 So as a strong believer of collective intelligence this is a way that I feel that it can help.

 - This repository will have ways and means to master or at least to learn every field of study.

-- This repository will contain list of Best Literature / Books that can be used to learn
+- This repository will contain list of Best Literature / Books that can be used to learn.

-- This repository will also contain the order in which you have to read the books for the following reason.
+- This repository will also contain the order in which you have to learn the subject for the following reason.
 I emphasis on the order because.
 Order is very important.
 You cannot learn to write sentence before you know the words and you cannot learn to form a word without knowing the alphabets.
 This is no-brainer that can be easily understood.
 What about a complex field like Aeronautical Engineering, Mechanical engineering, Computer Science.
-What should be learned first what should follow them next.
+What should be learned first what should follow them next has to be figured out.
+For a self learner this is very important.

 -

 ## Contributing and Collaborating
 If you would like to contribute the ways of learning in your field of study, you can contribute.
 Please see [CONTRIBUTING](contributing.md), [CODE-OF-CONDUCT](code-of-conduct.md) for details.